w3f/polkadot-wiki/docs/learn/learn-governance.md

 Majority Council - When agreement from only a simple majority of council members occurs, the referendum will need [**simple majority**](#adaptive-quorum-biasing) to pass.

-There can only be one active referendum at any given time, except when there is also an emergency referendum in progress.

 :::info Public vs. Council